rfabbri/vxd/README.txt

 quality and maintenance.
 Git helps merging between branches, although this can get messy if care is not taken.
 However, Git does not automate syncing between layers across different repositories, although it helps organize things.
+Each team must have discipline to sync their code against various level of common branches and repositories, and to remove any duplicates.

 Questions arise:

 1. How are we to keep track of code changes in a feasible way, if separate